qlik-oss/core-website/docs/tutorials/core.md

 ### Prerequisites

 You must have a Nomad environment set up.
-If you need to setup a local enviroment, see [Install Nomad](https://www.nomadproject.io/intro/getting-started/install.html).
+If you need to setup a local environment, see [Install Nomad](https://www.nomadproject.io/intro/getting-started/install.html).

 ### Docker Hub credentials